Office: (207)-581-1179

 J. Phys.
 Chem.
 Lett., 8, 494−499, (2017)

-Professor of Chemistry
+Professor Emeritus of Chemistry ( 2022 )

-Cooperating Professor of Physics
+Cooperating Professor Emeritus of Physics ( 2022 )

 Fellow American Physical Society